 Minus three years with Gulf Publishing Company, Mike has spent his entire professional career building Randall-Reilly into what it is today.
-After serving as President since 1984 and Chief Operating Officer since 1987, he became Chief Executive Officer in February of 2002.
+After serving as President since 1984, Chief Operating Officer since 1987, and Chief Executive Officer since 2002, he became Chairman of the Board of Directors in 2015.
 Under his leadership, Randall-Reilly has seen tremendous growth.
-Mike served as chairman of the board of directors of the Federal Reserve Bank of Atlanta’s Birmingham Branch from 2009-2012.
+Mike served on the board of directors of the Federal Reserve Bank of Atlanta’s Birmingham Branch from 2007-2012.
 Mike participates in numerous charities and is an active member of the local community.

 After serving for three years as company treasurer, Shane Elmore was named Chief Financial Officer.
+He was promoted to Chief Operations Officer in 2015.
 Prior to joining Randall-Reilly, Shane was employed by Arthur Andersen as an audit manager in its Birmingham, AL office.
 He is a member of the American Institute of Certified Public Accountants and the Alabama Society of Certified Public Accountants.

 Shane graduated with honors from the University of Alabama in 1993 with degrees in accounting and finance.

 Russell McEwen joined Randall-Reilly in 2015 as Chief Financial Officer.
 He previously worked for NCP Solutions, Roadmaster, and DP Fitness.
 During his 30 year career, he has gained critical experience in strategic management, financial systems, and mergers and acquisitions.
 Russell has experience working in finance in both private equity and public Sarbanes Oxley environments.